Anime0t4ku/Gentleman/README.md

 Gentleman is a MiSTer-inspired emulator frontend for PC.

-The goal is to bring the simple, fast, menu-driven feel of the MiSTer interface to a PC-based emulator setup.
-Instead of using a database-heavy frontend, Gentleman builds its menu from a normal `menu/` folder.
+The goal is to bring the simple, fast, menu-driven feel of the MiSTer interface to a PC-based emulator setup while still giving users the option of a richer visual library view.
+Gentleman can be used as a classic folder-based frontend, or with Modern Mode for boxart, metadata, summaries, and grid/list layouts.

+The classic menu is built from a normal `menu/` folder.
 Folders become menu categories, and JSON files become launcher entries.
 For example, `menu/Consoles/PS2.json` will make `Consoles` appear in the main menu, with `PS2` listed inside it.

 Gentleman is designed to stay simple and transparent.
-Users can either create launcher JSON files manually, or create and edit them from inside the Gentleman menu.
+Users can create launcher JSON files manually, or create and edit them from inside the Gentleman menu.
 Each launcher points to an emulator executable, a ROM folder, supported file extensions, and optional launch arguments.
 RetroArch launchers can also define a specific core.

+Modern Mode is optional and adds ScreenScraper-powered metadata, summaries, and boxart on top of the same launcher setup.
+Scraped files are stored locally, so the normal transparent folder and JSON structure remains the foundation of the app.

 This project is experimental and not affiliated with the official MiSTer FPGA project.